Rental Registry Program (RRP)

 What is the Rental Registry Program?

-The Rental Registry Program requires all residential properties with three or more rental units to register and report details on their rental property to the City of Palo Alto on an annual basis.
-Online registration will begin on October 1, 2024.
+The Rental Registry Program requires all residential rental properties with three or more units to register the property and units with the City of Palo Alto on an annual basis.
+The annual open registration period runs Fall through early Winter of each year.
+Events are reported within 10 calendar days of occurrence throughout the year.

 How will the information be used?

-What kind of information about the rental units will Rental Registry Program collect?
+What kind of information about the rental units does the Rental Registry Program collect?

-The Rental Registry Program will collect the following information
+The Rental Registry Program collects the following information:

 1. Residential rental property contact information, such as property owner and property manager contact information;